Indiana woman, 37, dies just three days after being diagnosed with the flu

-Karl Illg says his daughter, Karlie, died last week from complications related to the virus.
+Karl Illg said his daughter, Karlie, died last week from complications related to the virus.

 Before that, he says the 37-year-old mother of two was as healthy as could be.